 There’s also a hint of vanilla and lemon in arroz doce — not too much to overpower the dish, just enough to round it all up.

-IF YOU WANT MORE PORTUGUESE RECIPES, THEN YOU WILL LIKE THESE POSTS!
+FOR MORE PORTUGUESE RECIPES, CHECK OUT THESE POSTS!

 Ingredients